[Note: this page was last updated in 2018]

 When we spoke after the show, I noticed he was slurring his words; he was different.
 When he told me he may have taken an extra Ativan or two, I contacted security and asked that they check on him.
 What happened is inexplicable and I am hopeful that further medical reports will provide additional details.
 I know that he loved our children and he would not hurt them by intentionally taking his own life."

-First, the tone of this second story is of a much more calm and collected Vicky Cornell.
+The tone of this second version of Vicky's story is of a much more calm and collected version.
 The story is also practically re-written.
 In this quote, Cornell is no longer "aggressive" and "angry," but "slurring his words."
 Well, which one was it Vicky?
-Because if I were to believe both, I'm having a hard time picturing Cornell being aggressive, angry, and slurring his words simultaneously.
 Cornell now says he MAY have took an extra ativan or 2, whereas in the first story he flatly states he had to take a couple to calm down.
 Again, 4 were found in his system according to the post mortem report, but we never hear where the extra 2 came from.
 She is no longer panicking and screaming "he's having a heart attack."
 She is no longer on the phone with Martin Kirsten as he bashes doors down.
 She is no longer calling the hotel with her other phone as she stays on the line with Kirsten.
-She also isn't referring to Kirsten anymore, she's calling him "security."
+She also isn't referring to Kirsten by name or as a "family friend," she's calling him "security."
 That could mean she called the hotel or that could mean she called Kirsten - it's ambiguous.
 As we mentioned earlier, the Post Mortem report also refers to Kirsten as a "security guard."
 It seems the authors of this false story were having problems deciding if they were going to have Martin discover the body, Hotel security, or the police.
 I guess they tried to keep it abiguous so they could leave room to update the narrative later.
 "Security" could refer to any one of the 3 in a pinch - this would explain why that term is used so loosely in many cases.
-This was a badly scripted event, it's kind of amazing anyone is accepting it.
+This was a badly scripted event, it's kind of amazing people more or less bought it.

 To My Sweet Christopher, You were the best father, husband and son-in-law.
 Your patience, empathy and love always showed through.
 You had always said I saved you, that you wouldn't be alive if it were not for me.
 My heart gleamed to see you happy, living and motivated.
 Excited for life.
 Doing everything you could to give back.
 We had the time of our lives in the last decade and I'm sorry, my sweet love, that I did not see what happened to you that night.
 I'm sorry you were alone, and I know that was not you, my sweet Christopher.
 Your children know that too, so you can rest in peace.
 I’m broken, but I will stand up for you and I will take care of our beautiful babies.
 I will think of you every minute of every day and I will fight for you.
 You were right when you said we are soulmates.
 It has been said that paths that have crossed will cross again, and I know that you will come find me, and I will be here waiting.
 I love you more than anyone has ever loved anyone in the history of loving and more than anyone ever will.
 Always and forever, Your Vicky -billboard.com